What’s the best translation of The Plague by Camus?

 The Plague: Translation History

-There are two, soon to be three, English translations of The Plague by Albert Camus, the philosophical modern French classic that tells the story of a fictional deadly epidemic in the Algerian city of Oran.
+There are three English translations of The Plague by Albert Camus, the philosophical modern French classic that tells the story of a fictional deadly epidemic in the Algerian city of Oran.
 It was originally published in French in 1947 with the title La Peste.

 1. 1948 – Stuart Gilbert